Globalink Research Award: Connecting Researchers Worldwide

 - Must be eligible to supervise graduate students

-To secure a supervisor, graduate students could go to the Find a Supervisor website to look for more specific details and guidance.
+- To secure a supervisor, graduate students could go to the Find a Supervisor website for more specific details and guidance.

-*Submit the application documents 16 weeks (rougly four months) in advance!*
+Submit the application documents 16 weeks (roughly four months) in advance!

 - Contact globalinkaward@utoronto.ca to check your eligibility and confirm there is space for your project in the University of Toronto’s allocation.